for Veterans and the Public

 Deciding whether to start therapy

-HIV drugs can be lifesavers, and are very important in keeping people healthy over the years.
+HIV drugs are very important in keeping people healthy over the years.
+For people who are sick from HIV, they can be lifesavers.
 Effective treatment stops or slows the progression of HIV.
-In recent years, scientists have been learning more about the benefits of treatment even for persons whose immune systems appear to be functioning relatively well.
+In recent years, scientists have learned a lot about the benefits of treatment even for persons whose immune systems appear to be functioning relatively well.
 Thus, in general, HIV drugs are recommended for ALL people with HIV infection, whether they are sick or well.

 However, there are reasons some people may not start taking HIV treatment right away.
 For one thing, the medications must be taken correctly every day or the virus may become resistant to drugs.
 That means the virus may change in a way that makes the drug no longer work.
-The most common cause of drug resistance is not taking medications correctly.
+The most common cause of drug resistance is not taking medications correctly every day.
 So, people need to be ready to commit to taking the medications every day (we call this "adherence").
 Also, HIV medicines, like any other drugs may cause side effects in some people.
 But for most people the newer HIV drugs are quite tolerable.
-In addition, the current drug regimens typically are simple and compact (usually between 1 and 3 pills per day).
+In addition, the current drug regimens usually are simple and compact (between 1 and 3 pills per day).

 So, as we said earlier, treatment of HIV is recommended for all people with the infection.
 In terms of exactly how quickly to start the drugs, these are some of the main things to consider:

 - Symptoms of HIV disease (also called your clinical status, or how well you feel)